nyas1/library-mangement-python-mysql/README.md

 ## ⛔Limitations

 * This program does not have any authentication mechanism.
 Hence, anyone who has access to the system can make changes to the library records.

+## 🪪License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/nyas1/library-mangement-python-mysql/blob/main/LICENSE.md) for more information.